KaiyanM/MolPad/README.md

 Remember that it's particularly effective when you can provide a reproducible example that shows the specific problem you're having.

 ## Contribution
-To contribute to this project, you could use the following workflow: fork the repository --> create vour local copy --> submit a pull request.
+To contribute to this project, you could use the following workflow: fork the repository --> create your local copy --> submit a pull request.